Jeunese/jeunese.github.io/docs/style-guide.md

 In general, use sentence case for:

--  Headlines, headers, and subheads
+-  Headlines, headers, and subheads.
--  Secondary web navigation and menu items
+-  Secondary web navigation and menu items.
--  Buttons and calls to action (CTA)
+-  Buttons and calls to action (CTA).
--  Titles and fields on forms
+-  Titles and input fields.
--  Titles of charts, tables, and diagrams
+-  Titles of charts, tables, and diagrams.
--  List items
+-  List items.

 Use title case only for: